 I first stopped eating animals at age 12 (when my brother mentioned that 'meat' is a dead animal), prior to becoming fully vegan.
 In those early years, I remember not knowing if I could thrive without animal products, though that never stopped me.
 (My parents tell me when I was a girl, I was unmovable in my position of not eating animals or hidden bits of them.)
 There was no information, or internet, or others who felt the same.

 I first stumbled upon the vegan philosophy when a Florida health-food store clerk slipped me a copy of the 'Ahimsa' magazine written by the president of The American Vegan Society; Jay Dinshah.
-Jay was a forerunner who brought the vegan concept to the United Sates from the United Kingdom; where it originated.
+Jay was a forerunner who brought the vegan concept to the United States from the United Kingdom; where it originated.
 'Ahimsa'; a Sanskrit word that essentially means “nonviolence” and Jay's writing about “dynamic harmlessness” genuinely struck a cord.
 I internalized the vegan ethic and made it my credo.

 |Butterflies Katz feeding a wild forest deer|